 It was also necessary to make some modifications to the existing testbench UVC.
-We edited the sequencer, driver, monitor, and test classes to become reset-aware.
-These classes were all connected to the reset_handler so they could track the reset status.
-We also added the "clean up" function as well as the "run_phase_new" task which are invoked by the reset_handler when reset is activated or terminated.
+We edited the sequencer, driver, monitor, and test classes.
+Each of these classes were modified to be aware of reset.
+They all were connected to the reset\handler so they could track the reset status.
+We also added the function, "clean\up" as well as the task, "run\phase\new" which are invoked by the reset\handler when reset is activated or terminated.

 When reset is asserted, the sequencer stops sending transactions and the driver stops driving crystal oscillator input onto OSC1 and OSC2.
-In order to do this, the "clean_up" implementation is enforced.
-A call to "stop_sequences()" will stop all of the currently active sequences.
-If an object was raised in a sequence, it will use "do_kill()" to drop the objection.
+In order to do this, the "clean\up" implementation is enforced.
+A call to "stop\sequences()" will stop all of the currently active sequences.
+If an object was raised in a sequence, it will use "do\kill()" to drop the objection.